lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.4.1 - xxxx-xx-xx =
+* Feature: Outsourcing of the toolbox via webservice

 = 2.4.0 - 2021-03-24 =
 * Feature: Integration of the new connection process